 “My sheep hear My voice, and I know them, and they follow Me.”–John 10:27

 Shepherds laugh and weep with their flock.
 The antics of sheep are as ridiculous as their illnesses grave.
-From the joy and promise of each newborn lamb to the grief and pang of loss when one returns to its Creator, the role of shepherd is not a role accepted without counting the cost.
+From the joy and promise of each newborn lamb to the grief and pang of loss when one returns to its Creator, the role of shepherd is not a role accepted before counting the cost.

 Pastors are called to shepherd their flocks by the power of the Holy Spirit.
 Whomsoever God calls, He equips.
 The likelihood that your flock will be stronger, more grateful, and able to share a genuine hope in Jesus Christ depends on you.

-That level of intimacy is only possible with a flock of limited size.
+Such intimacy is only possible with a flock of limited size.

 Protecting the Flock from Flockmates